Get

 Even though you can see signs of aging in a cat as they reach their senior years, the changes aren’t drastic and sudden.
 Instead, they often appear gradually.
 Seeing subtle signs of your cat reaching their seniority indicates that their seniority is pending.

 Annual checkups are no longer the norm for senior cats, and instead, healthy adult cats require bi-annual checkups.
 These senior checkups may include blood work to check for underlying medical issues, along with a complete examination of your cat’s physical body.
-Your veterinarian may ask questions about your cat’s behavior to help pinpoint other medical conditions.
+A veterinarian may ask questions about your cat’s behavior to help pinpoint other medical conditions.

 You can also take steps at home to help your cat adjust to any limitations caused by their advancing years.
 We discuss this in depth below, but it is important to remember that even a cat approaching seniority (such as a 10-year-old cat) may need special care.